gvwilson/thirdbit/src/fiction/arecibo/index.md

 Thu Anh has three planters in her reclamation *sangha*.
-The Dutch couple spend more time praying than digging, but the final member of her team more than makes up for their shortfall.
+The Dutch couple spend more time praying than digging, but the final member of her team more than makes up for that.
 Tall, thin, and dark,
 with ragged scars on both temples, he looks like a scav until he smiles.